silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 git version control.
 SilverStripe hosts its modules on [github.com/silverstripe](http://github.com/silverstripe) and [github.com/silverstripe-labs](http://github.com/silverstripe-labs).
 After [installing git](http://help.github.com/git-installation-redirect) and creating a [free github.com account](https://github.com/signup/free), you can "fork" a module, which creates a copy that you can commit to (see github's [guide to "forking"](http://help.github.com/forking/)).

-For other modules, our [module list on silverstripe.org](http://silverstripe.org/modules) lists the repository locations, typically using a version control system like "git" or "[subversion](subversion)".
+For other modules, our [add-ons site](http://addons.silverstripe.org/add-ons) lists the repository locations, typically using the version control system like "git".

 <div class="hint" markdown="1">
 Note: By supplying code to the SilverStripe core team in patches, tickets and pull requests, you agree to assign copyright of that code to SilverStripe Limited, on the condition that SilverStripe Limited releases that code under the BSD license.